What Causes IT Band Syndrome? A Physio Explains

 Depending on who you talk to you’ll hear you should blame one of these 4 things:

 The truth is, they all have the potential to put excess stress on your joints.
 So, who’s right and which one is it?

 A large study done in 2008 may be the best clue we have so far.
 In this study researchers measured the strain cycle on the ITB during running and tracked it on 400 runners over 2 years.
 By the end of the study, some of the runners had ITB Syndrome which allowed the researchers to look at all the data and identify the patterns in the injured group.

 What they discovered was that the amount of strain didn’t matter, it was similar between injured and non-injured runners.
 However, the rate of strain – as in how quickly it came and went – was significantly higher in injured runners.
 In other words, they found that sudden changes in strain, even though the overall volume was the same, eventually led to IT Band Syndrome.

 The leading theory is that when the band is put through this rapidly changing strain more blood rushes to the area.
 As the arteries expand they take up more space and compromise the surrounding structures.
 The fat pad which sits underneath the IT Band gets squished, irritated, and after a while inflamed and sore.

 Let’s go back to the question of blame and answer what is causing the higher strain rate in your injured leg.

 High strain rate comes from sloppiness and unpredictability.
-A smooth, light runner will always have more stability and less injuries.
+A smooth, light runner will always have more stability and fewer injuries.
 So, what’s making your running sloppy?

-Are you fatiguing quickly and continuing to run with slack form?
+Are you fatiguing quickly and continuing to run with bad form?
 Do you have one hip significantly weaker than the other?
 Are you taking longer strides than you should?